Ophthalmology (Eye) Practice Test 3

 - A blood disorder caused by Vitamin K deficiency

 Explanation: Answer reason: Xerophthalmia refers to dryness of the conjunctiva and cornea due to vitamin A deficiency, which impairs normal epithelial maintenance and tear production.
 Prolonged deficiency can cause Bitot spots, corneal xerosis, ulceration, and can progress to keratomalacia and blindness.
 The other options describe different vitamin deficiencies (D: bone disease, E: neurologic/hemolysis more than skin, K: bleeding tendency) and are not xerophthalmia.
-Category reason: The item tests a definitional concept about an eye condition and its nutritional etiology (vitamin A deficiency), which is primarily foundational biomedical knowledge in Ophthalmology rather than a nursing management scenario.

 What is the most common type of color blindness?